docsforadobe/illustrator-scripting-guide/docs/objectmodel/textObjects.md

 ### Text Geometry

-While the three kinds of text frames have common characteristics, like `orientation`, each has type-specific qualities, as reflected in the `text frame` object’s properties.
+While the three kinds of text frames have common characteristics, like `orientation`, each has type-specific qualities, as reflected in the `text frame` object's properties.
 For example:

 - An area text frame can have rows and columns, which you access through the `row count` and `column count` properties.
 - Path text has `start T` value and `end T` value properties that indicate where on the path the text begins and ends.
-- Area and path text frames are associated with a text path object, which is specified using the `text frame` object’s `text path` property.
-The text path defines the text frame’s position and orientation (horizontal or vertical) on the artboard (while the `text frame` object’s orientation property defines the `orientation` of text within the text frame).
+- Area and path text frames are associated with a text path object, which is specified using the `text frame` object's `text path` property.
+The text path defines the text frame's position and orientation (horizontal or vertical) on the artboard (while the `text frame` object's orientation property defines the `orientation` of text within the text frame).
 The `text path` property is not valid for point text, because point-text position and orientation are defined completely by the properties of the text frame itself.

 !!! note
     A text path is not the same as a path art item.
 Text paths are associated with path art items that can be accessed and manipulated to modify the appearance of the associated text frame.